creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-10-03-NISF_NeuralImplicitSegmentationFunctions.md

 ## Architecture

-From an input {single sample cordinate + latent vector}, NISF outputs {image intensity + segmentation label}.
+From an input {single sample coordinate + latent vector}, NISF outputs {image intensity + segmentation label}.

-The network consist in a MLP with 8 residual layers with 128 hidden units each.
-This MLP learns jointly two functions:
+The network consists of an MLP with 8 residual layers of 128 hidden units each.
+This MLP jointly learns two functions:
-- a reconstruction function $$f_\theta$$ which gives the image intensity $$i_c$$ for any queried coordinate,
+- a reconstruction function $$f_\phi$$ that gives the image intensity $$i_c$$ for any queried coordinate,
-- a segmentation function $$f_\phi$$ which gives the segmentation probability of each label $$s_c$$ for said coordinate.
+- a segmentation function $$f_\theta$$ that gives the segmentation probability of each label $$s_c$$ for said coordinate.

 The authors use Gabor wavelet activation function, combined with ReLU or sinusoidal activation function.

 ## Prior training

-The method presented uses an auto-decoder which simultaneously optimizes the weights of the network, as well as a latent vector $$h_j$$ representing each subject $$j$$.
+The presented method uses an auto-decoder that simultaneously optimizes the weights of the network, as well as a latent vector $$h_j$$ representing each subject $$j$$.

 Therefore, during training, the network learns a shared prior $$\mathcal{H}$$ over all subjects.